Office | |

 Specialisation and expertise

-Cheng Tak Lai, Mic is a Lecturer I in the Department of International Education at the Education University of Hong Kong.
+Cheng Tak Lai, Mic is a Lecturer I in the Department of International Education at the Education University of Hong Kong (EdUHK).
 He is responsible for teaching subjects in life and values education, and in education studies (in the related discipline of philosophical and sociocultural issues in education).
+His main research interests include life and values education, experiential learning and reflective practice, primarily focusing on how participants’ values and beliefs can be transformed in the learning experience from both philosophical and empirical perspectives.

-Dr Cheng is a Fellow of the Higher Education Academy (FHEA) and an Associate Member of the Centre for Higher Education Research and Evaluation at Lancaster University.
-He is also a Registered Social Worker (RSW) with the Social Workers Registration Board.
-He was awarded the Life Education Personal Excellence Award by the China Soong Ching Ling Foundation in 2016.
+Dr Cheng is a Fellow of the Higher Education Academy (FHEA) and an Associate Member of the Centre for Higher Education Research and Evaluation at LU in the UK.
+He is also a Registered Teacher (RT) with the Education Bureau and a Registered Social Worker (RSW) with the Social Workers Registration Board in HK.
+He had received the Life Education Personal Excellence Award from the China Soong Ching Ling Foundation in 2016.

 Lecturer II